websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.md

    The Asset Framework requires these fields to keep track of your application's data.

 1. Add an asset entry entity reference right before the closing `</entity>` tag.
-When a new entry is added with your application, a corresponding entry is added to Liferay's `AssetEntry` table.
+Later, you'll make a change so that when a new application entry is added, a corresponding entry is added to Liferay's `AssetEntry` table.

    ```xml
    <reference entity="AssetEntry" package-path="com.liferay.portlet.asset" />